shaisachs/the-check/README.md

 The man looked again at the slip of paper lying innocently beside his saucer.
 As if it had printed itself merely to pass the time.

-// todo: fix
-He noticed it only once he started looking for it.
-The little suggestions, tucked at the bottoms of other people’s checks like extra punctuation marks.
+He peered carefully at the other diners.
+Perhaps there was something they knew that he didn't.

 At the counter, the teenager with the milkshake picked up her receipt, read it, and grinned.